-NYC based illustrator Steven Salerno creates illustrations ranging from the simple and whimsical -to more realistically stylized, textured imagery... some having a retro feel.
-Firmly anchored in traditional drawing skills, his illustration styling is reflective of his admiration of select artists and illustrators from past eras.
+NYC based illustrator Steven Salerno creates stylized illustrations ranging from the graphically simple and whimsical -to more realistic, richly textured imagery... with some having a retro feel, and all anchored in traditional drawing skills reflective of his admiration of select artists and illustrators from past eras.

 To date Steven has also illustrated twenty-five popular picture books for children, with five of these titles as both the author and illustrator.
 Some of his picture books have been translated into Chinese, German, Korean, Arabic, and Spanish.
 Over the next three years 5 more of his picture books will be released, including his next author/illustrator title, Tim's Goodbye, published by Farrar Straus Giroux in 2018.
 Steven's picture books have received industry starred reviews from Publishers Weekly, Kirkus Reviews, School Library Journal, Children's Literature, The New York Times Review of Books, and have been displayed by the Society of Illustrators (NYC) in their annual children's picture book art exhibition, The Original Art.
 (See: list of published picture books in the about section)